Skip to main content

 Experience with providers

-We aim to bring this pattern to the attention of the community, fostering a general understanding that can be applied to other projects using the same pattern.
+We aimed to bring this pattern to the attention of the community, fostering a general understanding that can be applied to other projects using the same pattern.
 In essence, understanding the parametrized model of Vcs equates to understanding Eio.Resource, and vice versa.

 Granularity of the Interface via Trait Granularity